The 5 Best Dog Water Fountains Australia: Tested & Evaluated 2023

 First the capacity.
 You want your water dispenser to be able to provide fresh water for your dog all day.
 So how much water does your dog need?
 Well, as our panel of independent experts share, it depends on their activity level, age, and size.

 “As a general rule, adult dogs need about one ounce of water per pound of body weight per day.
 But growing puppies, despite their smaller size, drink more than their adult counterparts.
 A lot depends, however, on your puppy’s age, size, and activity level.” - Jan Reisen from the American Kennel Club

 The second part is to do with your dog’s size.
 A tiny fountain and a Great Dane do not go well together.
 You need to take into account your dog’s size when making the right purchase.
 Generally, the bigger the better unless you have a teacup breed or puppy that would find it difficult to access the water.

-Will More Than One Pet Be Using The Automatic Dog Water Dispenser?
+Will More Than One Pet Be Using The Water Fountain?

 Do you have a multi-dog household?
 Or even a multi-pet household?

-They may not use them at once but it’s fair to prepare for that possibility.
+They may not use the water fountain at once but it’s fair to prepare for that possibility.

 You’ll also want to look out for a water fountain with a large-ish base bowl to allow all of your pets to drink from there at the same time.

 We’ve already discussed how most pet water fountains are meant for indoors, but the material you decide has more of an impact than just the indoor/outdoor decision.
 Let’s discuss.

 We use stainless steel for household items because of its durability and ease of maintenance.
 It is relatively inexpensive, so a stainless-steel water fountain won’t break the bank.
 It is incredibly easy to clean because of the smooth, impenetrable surface.